zalando/logbook/README.md

 #### Writing

 Writing defines where formatted requests and responses are written to.
-Logbook comes with two implementations: Logger and Stream.
+Logbook comes with three implementations:
+Logger, Stream and Chunking.

 ##### Logger